 Each student is encouraged to attend religious services of various types to experience the array of religious moments they will encounter as adults.

 The services in which your child’s attendance will be anticipated will include the following:

 *Participation opportunities in their own ceremony will be based upon the successful fulfillment of this portion of the study program.

-The album should include an introduction to his/her project and his/her reasons for choosing it.
-Secondly, he/she should do some research into the issue for which the agency labors.
+The album should include an introduction to their project and their reasons for choosing it.
+Secondly, they should do some research into the issue for which the agency labors.
 Next, present some diary entries that would be helpful to keep along the journey within this project.
-Each should explain what might have been learned in this process, either about the agency and its cause, or about him/herself.
-How did he/she mature as an adult, and specifically as a Jewish adult during this experience?
-Include pictures showing how he/she has been involved in the process of learning about this cause.
+Each should explain what might have been learned in this process, either about the agency and its cause, or about themselves.
+How did they mature as an adult, and specifically as a Jewish adult during this experience?
+Include pictures showing how they have been involved in the process of learning about this cause.

 For wonderful ideas for a Mitzvah Project, you can search these sites:

-Within this process of education and maturation we hope that the student will begin to find his/her place within the adult Jewish community.
+Within this process of education and maturation we hope that the student will begin to find their place within the adult Jewish community.
 In alignment with the principles found in our Three Pillars Program it is a responsibility for the student to be active within the synagogue youth group.
-The programs which are offered by the Youth Department are varied and within the many options we are confident that each individual can find programs and activities that will be fulfilling for him/herself.
-During the year prior to one’s bar/bat mitzvah, each student is required to attend 4 Kadima activities.
-These may include: Lounge Nights, social events, educational programs, tikun olam projects, or any of the many events presented by the youth department.
-Attendance will be monitored by our Director of Youth and Young Family Engagement and advisors.
+The programs which are offered by the Youth Department are varied and within the many options we are confident that each individual can find programs and activities that will be fulfilling for themselves.